quexten/Kinko/Readme.md

 # Resticat - A GTK4 & Restic based backup tool

-**WARNING** This is still very early in development, as it was hacked together as a prototype in a weekend.
-Don't expect to use it yet.
+Resticat is GTK4/Adwaita based Linux-desktop backup tool.
+As the underlying backend, restic is used.
+For now, just S3 remotes (AWS/Wasabi/Backblaze b2) are supported, but rclone and file support are planned.

+When restoring, resticat automatically detects application configurations, and user files, and lets users toggle these separately.
-Resticat is a graphical frontend for restic.
-It supports creating scheduled restic backups, and triggering backups on other events (connecting to power, connecting to a *metered*/*unmetered* network).
+It backups run on a schedule and triggering on other events like connecting to power, connecting to a *metered*/*unmetered* network is also possible.

+## Installation
+Download the flatpak from the releases page and run it.

+## Screenshots
 ### Overview
 <img src='https://github.com/quexten/resticat/assets/11866552/816aa854-4931-466c-bd66-e070c2e30f82' width='400'>